CircuitVerse/Blog/content/posts/Devash_Recommendation_System_Final_Report.md

 author: Devansh Dixit
 type: post
 ---
+&nbsp;

-# Recommendation System
+## Recommendation System

 The project aims to add the functionality of a recommendation system to the [CircuitVerse](https://github.com/CircuitVerse/CircuitVerse) website.
 In this report, I have explained every decision or technology in simple words to give a better understanding and to give an idea of why we did, what we did.

-### All my code files 💻🎉 [here](https://github.com/DevanshD3/CircuitVerse/tree/recommendation-system/recommendation%20system).
+All my code files 💻🎉 [here](https://github.com/DevanshD3/CircuitVerse/tree/recommendation-system/recommendation%20system).

+&nbsp;

 ## Why use an unsupervised learning-based model?

 The data that was available for us (check out the [database schema](https://github.com/CircuitVerse/CircuitVerse/blob/master/db/schema.rb#L275)) to use didn't have a target variable (typically a X and a Y to train and test the model and improve the accuracy).
 Therefore, we had to rely on the usage of unsupervised learning-based algorithms to find the intrinsic pattern and hidden structures in the data and present it to the user.

+&nbsp;

 ## Model Structure

 Our model is a 2 layered model with the first layer consisting of CountVectorizer + LDA and in the next layer we find top 50 closest projects using K-D Trees, while using stars and views for re-ranking.
 The diagram below shows the model structure in detail :
 ![Recommendation System Structure](https://i.imgur.com/q5o3GGY.jpg)

+&nbsp;

 ## Data Cleaning Module